Pemex: History

+In March 2023, Pemex and U.S. based, Talos Energy submitted to develop an offshore oil field.
+The two companies have been partnered since 2022.
+The platform that was submitted was for two offshore platforms and 46 wells with oil and gas from Zama would filter into the Pemex-run terminal at Dos Bocas.

+In June 2023, Pemex received bids for the renewal of the Dos Bocas wastewater treatment plant (PTE) which was originally built in 1970 and is no longer capable of treating the oily waters.

+Pemex's credit rating changed to from stable to negative in July 2023 due to the ongoing debt accumulation.
+The government assistance from President Andrés Manuel López Obrador is said to likely continue until the end of his term in 2024.
+In September 2023, it was announced that Pemex would receive capital allocations from the federal government of Mexico to assist in paying off over $11 million in accumulated debt.

 Operation

 Exploration

 Proponents of Calderón's energy policy stated that Pemex lacks the equipment, technology and financial means to explore for new reserves in deep water or shale gas; hence, a reform to Mexican law is needed.
-In addition to a failing infrastructure, dwindling reserves have created urgency in completing some type of reform.
-Only 20% of Mexico has been extensively explored for further reserves and it has been argued that Pemex will need the help of some form of foreign investment to successfully explore new reserves, including in the Gulf of Mexico.
+In addition to failing infrastructure, dwindling reserves have created urgency in completing some type of reform.
+Only 20% of Mexico has been extensively explored for further reserves and it has been argued that Pemex will need help in some form of foreign investment to successfully explore new reserves, including in the Gulf of Mexico.

 In February 2015, the board approved a $4.16 billion spending cut, pulling the company's budget down 11.5 percent from the 2015 budget approved by Mexico's congress.
 The company also said it will delay deepwater exploration plans and cut jobs in response to weak oil prices.
 In December 2019, the company stated the discovery of a deposit in southeastern Mexico that could produce 500 million barrels of crude, the largest discovery in more than 30 years.

 Financial status

-Taxes on Pemex revenue provide about a third of all the tax revenues collected by the Mexican government.
-Pemex has a debt of $42.5 billion, including $24 billion in off-balance-sheet debt.
+Taxes on Pemex revenue provide about a third of all tax revenue collected by the Mexican government.
+Pemex has debt of $42.5 billion, including $24 billion in off-balance-sheet debt.
 The state-owned company pays out over 60% of its revenue in royalties and taxes.
 Mexico exports crude oil, but imports more expensive gasoline.
 National Hydrocarbons Commission, created in 2008 by the Mexican Congress to increase regulatory oversight, has increased scrutiny over Pemex in 2012.

 As of July 2019, Pemex is the most indebted oil company in the world.